har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * The gpsvario Bluetooth device name is `Esp32GpsVario`.
 * You can  transmit periodic `$LK8EX1` or `$XCTRC` NMEA sentencess, at rates of 1Hz to 10Hz.
 * Navigation apps such as **XCTrack** apply heavy damping filters to external data.
 You will see faster response on the **XCTrack** display if you increase the frequency of NMEA sentences (max 10Hz).
-* `$LK8EX1` messages only contain barometric pressure-derived data (pressure, altitude, climbrate) and gpsvario power supply voltage.
+* `$LK8EX1` sentences only contain barometric pressure-derived data (pressure, altitude, climbrate) and gpsvario power supply voltage.
 * If you set bluetooth message type to `LK8` in the options screen, ensure that `Use external gps` option is disabled and `Use external barometer` is enabled in the **XCTrack** preferences page.
-* `$XCTRC` messages include GPS coordinates, GPS altitude, UTC date and time, and battery charge percent.
+* `$XCTRC` sentences additionally include GPS coordinates, GPS altitude, UTC date and time, and battery charge percent.
 * If you set bluetooth message type to `XCT` in the options screen, and you want **XCTrack** to use GPS data from the gpsvario, ensure both `Use external barometer` and `Use external gps` are enabled in the **XCTrack** preferences page.

 # Credits